texcoffier/StoX/README.md

      add the jump instruction `JUMP _TST_0`.
      If `_TST_` is not defined, then the jump instruction is `JUMP`.

+#### Boolean jump management

+The functionality is defined in `0101-ASM-context-boolean.py` and used by the creators and users of boolean values.

+TO BE CONTINUED

 ### The processor